mmahin/synthetic-yeast-cell-image-generator/README.md

     print(f"Epoch {epoch + 1}, Loss: {train_loss}")
 ```
 # Future Improvements
+- **Improving Yeast Cell Design**: Include more shapes and color variations for Yeast cell design.
 - **Additional Augmentation Options**: Include more parameters for varied synthetic data generation, enhancing the diversity of the training dataset.
 - **Enhanced Visualization**: Support additional visualization options, such as metrics tracking for model accuracy and loss curves during training.
+- **Perfecting Deep Learning Model**: Deep learning evaluation, visualization modules need more time.
+Enabling interrrupt during the training process, saving and loading pretrained models need to be done.
 - **Hyperparameter Tuning**: Provide advanced options in the UI to allow users to fine-tune Mask R-CNN hyperparameters for improved model performance.
+- **Improving Based on User Feedback**: The software, modules and UI need to be improved based on user feedback.
 ## License

 This project is licensed under the [MIT License](LICENSE).